0-k/0-k.github.io/music.md

 permalink: /music/
 ---

-My objective is to stitch together forward thinking dance music like Dubstep and UK Bass with more traditional modes like Disco and House, carving out the parts which I like the most: Mind-hugging fatty basses, mad percussions that remind us of our tribal heritage, and that sweet sweet kiss of a groove.
+My objective is to stitch together forward thinking dance music like Dubstep and UK Bass with more traditional modes like Disco and House.

 <br>